tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Sep 24 2007

-Lindsay Zulauf (a 18-year-old Black middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
+Lindsay Zulauf (a 18-year-old black middle-class high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Lindsay Zulauf had extensive experience in preaching his views to theists.
 He was not afraid.
 As Lindsay Zulauf entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Lindsay Zulauf used scientific information to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Lindsay Zulauf argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.